-SCUBA DIVING: Your hosts are certified divers with Rick having a very good knowledge of the diving business and the west coast diving.
-He is an active diver and underwater photographer and a a former president of the (now defunct) Kona Underwater Photographic Society (KUPS).
-He would be happy to recommend a dive business or dive businesses based upon your likes/dislikes/needs/experience.
+SCUBA DIVING: Your hosts are certified divers.
+Rick has a very good knowledge of the diving business and the Kona coast having owned a boat for some eyars and having been the president of the (now defunct) Kona Underwater Photographic Society.

-SHOPPING: The big chains of Walmart, Kmart, Safeway, Longs, Ace Hardware, Ross, and Costco are here.
+SHOPPING: The big chains of Walmart, Safeway, Longs, Ace Hardware, Ross, Macys, Home Depot, Lowes, and Costco are here.